maxtepkeev/python-redmine/docs/resources/issue.rst

        (optional).
 Uploads as [{'': ''}, ...], accepted keys are:

     - path (required).
-Absolute path to the file that should be uploaded.
+Absolute file path or file-like object that should be uploaded.
     - filename (optional).
 Name of the file after upload.
     - description (optional).
 Description of the file.
     - content_type (optional).
 Content type of the file.